 I emailed my contact centre and they were happy.
 Worth checking to see if there is an email address.

-As Creek has suggested you could email them - they have this address on their webpage: email@example.com
+As Former Member has suggested you could email them - they have this address on their webpage: email@example.com

 Sometimes I prefer to phone so I can try to get an answer immediately.
 Once I have sent an email I get a bit obsessed waiting for a reply to come.
 If I am going to phone I write down what I want to say first, such as: